danielczz/HW_9-Analyzing_data_with_SQL/README.md

 #### **2. Data cleaning**
 - Data is most of it already clean.
-- Some exercises will be to fine tuning some information in the Database.
+- Some exercises will be done to "fine-tune" some information in the Database.

 #### **3. Data analysis**
-- Using SQL grammmar we are generating most of the analysis.
+- Using SQL grammar we are generating most of the analysis.
 - Reference:    [H2Database](http://www.h2database.com/html/grammar.html).

 #### **4. Data conclusions**